rzh12/my-projects-collection/README.md

 ## Feedback and Contributions

 I am always looking to improve my projects and welcome feedback and contributions.
-If you have any suggestions or would like to contribute to a project, please feel free to open an issue or submit a pull request.
+If you have any suggestion, please feel free to open an issue or submit a pull request.

 ## Contact